Stewart M. Clamen

 Programming:

-Expert in C++, C, Perl, Scheme; SQL (most experience with Oracle SQL), C++ STL, Common Lisp; Detailed academic knowledge of Java, C#; OOD/OOP, multithreading, transaction processing, distributed computing
+Active Expert in Perl, SQL (Oracle PL/SQL and MySQL); Active Competency in Python; (Historically) Expert in C++, C, Scheme; (Historically) Competency in C++ STL, Common Lisp; detailed academic knowledge of Java, C#; ongoing study of Groovy/Grails; OOD/OOP, multithreading, transaction processing, distributed computing

 Software engineering/management: